 Get To Know Rowland Hall

-• Rowland Hall has been an independent school since 1948.
+- Rowland Hall has been an independent school since 1948.

-• Our student-teacher ratio is 10:1; the average class size is 16 students.
+- Our student-teacher ratio is 10:1; the average class size is 16 students.

-• Four divisions make up our school: Beginning School (2PreK-K), Lower School (grades 1-5), Middle School (grades 6-8), and Upper School (grades 9-12).
+- Four divisions make up our school: Beginning School (2PreK to kindergarten), Lower School (grades one through five), Middle School (grades six through eight), and Upper School (grades nine through twelve).

-• All parents are members of the school’s parent-teacher association, known as Home and School, which provides a vital volunteer and communication link between the school and its parent body.
+- All parents are members of the school’s parent-teacher association, known as Home and School, which provides a vital volunteer and communication link between the school and its parent body.

 Curriculum and Scholarship

 - Our curriculum offers a broad knowledge base in math, science, world languages, English, and history.
 It is enriched by electives in choral and instrumental music, theater, dance, visual media, debate, physical fitness, and competitive sports.

-• In May 2014, 147 students took a total of 366 AP exams.
-Eighty-four percent scored 3 or higher, 59 percent scored 4 or higher, 28 percent scored 5.
+- In May 2017, 184 students took 470 AP exams.
+Of those 184 students, 86% scored 3 or higher, 31% scored 4 or higher, and 31% scored 5.

-• Technology at Rowland Hall is intentionally integrated into our first through twelfth grade classrooms and curriculum to enhance teaching and learning.
+- Technology at Rowland Hall is intentionally integrated into our first- through twelfth-grade classrooms and curriculum to enhance teaching and learning.
 We believe technology offers platforms for research, communication, and expression to complement other more traditional methods.
 Our vision is to enhance education by making it more engaging and immersive.
 We also view technology as a means of reaching all learners at a level, pace, and method best suited to each student’s needs.
 As we integrate technology more fully, we strive to make technology blend seamlessly into the fabric of our classroom cultures.

 State and National Profile

-• Rowland Hall has the best policy debate team in Utah as well as one of the top teams in the country.
-We are the only Utah school, and one of 13 schools nationally, to be designated by the National Forensic League as a debate “School of Excellence.”
-Rowland Hall qualified 23 national debaters in the last five years, the highest in our district.
-In 2014-2015, at almost every national tournament in which they competed, our debaters won awards and no Utah team ever has had multiple teams in elimination rounds as often as Rowland Hall debate.
-Their success has earned them the reputation of one of the best policy programs on the Western side of the country.
+- Rowland Hall has the best policy debate team in Utah and one of the top teams in the country.
+We're the only Utah school to be designated by the National Speech and Debate Association as a Debate School of Excellence.
+Rowland Hall has qualified 28 national debaters in the last five years and has won the overall district sweepstakes award six years running.
+In 2015-2016, our debaters earned more bids to the Tournament of Champions than any team in the country, and they won awards at every national tournament in which they competed.
+No Utah debate team has ever had multiple teams in elimination rounds as often as Rowland Hall.
+Their success has earned them the reputation of one of the best policy programs in the West.

 - Rowland Hall’s commitment to meaningful community engagement is second to none.
-Rowland Hall students dedicate thousands of hours of their time to non-profit organizations every year.
+Rowland Hall students dedicate thousands of hours of their time to nonprofit organizations every year.
 Our students’ service is often honored by the Crossroads Urban Center, the Salvation Army, the Utah Food Bank, the Volunteers of America, the Rotary Club, and the Salt Lake Exchange Club.